 - 6.5.2.Investment need is identified by category and prioritised 1 to 5.
 Priorities 1 to 3 is for work required within 5 years.
 Schools are RAG rated according to the intensity of short- and medium-term maintenance investment need.
 Intensity is measured as value of surveyed condition need divided by the gross internal area of the school.
 Urgency is considered by only using surveyed need due within 5 years.
 Schools therefore have an objective RAG rating based on condition need due within 5 years divided by the area of the school.
-Schools with an intensity >£500/m2 are rated RED; schools with an intensity of £200 £499/m2 are rated AMBER; schools with an intensity <£199/m2 are rated GREEN. - 6.5.3.Condition Survey data is combined with local knowledge and surveys by the SMBC Design & Technical Team to identify and scope the work.
-All the projects have been assessed before inclusion in the programme. - 6.6.
-Education Improvement and Inclusion - 6.6.1.
-The principal impact of the Education Improvement and Inclusion strategy on capital investment is through implementation of the SEND strategy - 6.6.2.Growth in demand for Special school places is forecast over the next 5 years in both primary and secondary sector. - 6.6.3.Delivery of Lisburne Special Primary School in 2022 and Pear Tree Special Secondary School in 2023 will pick up a proportion of the demand. - 6.6.4.The development of the SEN support offer in Stockport includes a need to provide specialist places within the school estate locally thus protecting the use of Special School places for the most complex pupils. - 6.6.5.
-The provision of local specialist places within the existing school estate may need up to 8 additional resource bases in the Primary Phase and 3 additional resource bases in the Secondary Phase.
-To support the development of this, a budget is included in the programme to fund RIBA stage 1 studies on up to 12 identified schools in primary and secondary sector.
+Schools with an intensity >£500/m2 are rated RED; schools with an intensity of £200 £499/m2 are rated AMBER; schools with an intensity <£199/m2 are rated GREEN. - 6.5.3.
+Condition Survey data is combined with local knowledge and surveys by the SMBC Design & Technical Team to identify and scope the work.
+All the projects have been assessed before inclusion in the programme.

+6.6.
+Education Improvement and Inclusion

+- 6.6.1.
+The principal impact of the Education Improvement and Inclusion strategy on capital investment is through implementation of the SEND strategy - 6.6.2.Growth in demand for Special school places is forecast over the next 5 years in both primary and secondary sector. - 6.6.3.
+Delivery of Lisburne Special Primary School in 2022 and Pear Tree Special Secondary School in 2023 will pick up a proportion of the demand. - 6.6.4.
+The development of the SEN support offer in Stockport includes a need to provide specialist places within the school estate locally thus protecting the use of Special School places for the most complex pupils. - 6.6.5.As a minimum Stockport requires two resource bases (maximum of 12 pupils per base) in Primary phase and one resource base (maximum of 30 pupils per base) in secondary phase within each delivery footprint.
+This equates to a further 8 resourced bases in the primary phase, attached to existing schools, and a further 3 resource bases in the secondary phase; 168 primary and 210 secondary places. - 6.6.6.To support the development of the local schools SEN offer a budget is included in the programme to fund RIBA stage 1 studies on up to 12 identified schools in primary and secondary sector.
 These studies will then be considered in the development of projects for future year's programme.